2024 Best Allied Health & Medical Assisting Services Schools in Minnesota

 allied health & medical assisting services is more popular than many other degrees.
 In fact, it ranks #48 out of 395 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 In 2024, College Factual analyzed 14 schools in order to identify the top ones for its Best Allied Health & Medical Assisting Services Schools in Minnesota ranking.
-Combined, these schools handed out 1,014 degrees in allied health & medical assisting services to qualified students.
+When you put them all together, these colleges and universities awarded 925 degrees in allied health & medical assisting services during the 2021-2022 academic year.

 What's on this page: * Degree-Level Rankings